 Yes, I said it.
 Asbestos may be quite useful in the building industry, but it has been proven to be quite dangerous to human health especially when particles of it are floating in the atmosphere.
 By law, only professionals are allowed to remove asbestos.
 No DIY involved.
 So, you’ve got to check if your popcorn ceiling contains asbestos.

 How do I check for asbestos?
-There are two ways: The first option is to purchase a testing kit from a local hardware store.
+There are two ways: The first option is to purchase a testing kit from Amazon (check price here).
 If the result is positive, then you should seek the help of professionals.
 To be really sure, you can go with the second option of scraping a sample into a plastic bag and sending it to an approved testing site.
 You might have to hire professional testers to help out with the scraping (for health reasons).
 Then wait for the testing results.

 So you’ve checked and confirmed that you have zero asbestos in your popcorn ceiling.
 All well and good.
 However, things won’t go so easy if the ceiling is painted.
 Not to go into the physics of it all, but paint actually acts as a water barrier and would effectively prevent you from removing the ceiling.
 So, you would have to spend extra time and effort to first get rid of the paint using necessary chemicals, before moving on to the ceiling itself.